 Multiple sclerosis (or MS) is a disease that affects the brain and spinal cord.
 MS is a result of the immune system attacking the brain’s myelin sheath.
 This is a protective layer that covers nerve fibers in your central nervous system.
 MS causes an issue with your brain’s ability to communicate with your body.
-MS may cause permanent damage and degeneration of the nerves.
+MS may cause permanent damage and degeneration of the nerves, which is why doctors prescribe medications like ocrevus, vumerity, kesimpta, aubagio, mayzent, and zeposia to reduce severity and damage.
 The disease affects individuals differently.

 People with MS may notice an increase in fatigue and weakness as a result of nerve deterioration caused by MS. Many sufferers report having experienced leg weakness and long durations of fatigue.

 2. Tingling and numbness

 MS affects your brain’s ability to communicate with the rest of the nerves in your body.
 This may result in tingling as the signals misfire, or complete numbness, when the nerves are incapable of receiving a signal due to deterioration.

 About 50 percent of people who suffer from MS develop cognitive issues including memory loss, speech issues, and shortened attention spans.

 MS may also impact mental health.
 People who suffer from MS may develop depression, mood swings, or a condition called pseudobulbar affect that causes uncontrollable laughter or crying.